-The Good Science, Great Practice Series is designed to help senior HR leaders connect current research with experience on people and organisation practices.
-This series has engaged hundreds of top level HR leaders across Asia, Africa, the Middle East and Europe.
-Our Good Science, Great Practice series includes:
+The Science & Practice Series helps senior HR leaders connect current research with experience on people and organisation practices.
+This series has engaged over 1,000 leaders across Asia, Africa, the Middle East and Europe.
+Our Science & Practice series includes:

 Leadership and leadership development are important topics for any organisation.
 There are many tools, techniques and tips on building leadership capability.
 However, are companies getting a good return on their investment?
-This special Good Science, Great Practice Series on leadership addresses this question and offers some provocative research on leadership to help HR leaders make better decisions.
+This 3 part series on leadership addresses this question and offers some provocative research on leadership to help HR leaders make better decisions.

 Does leadership matter?
 We explore 8 truths about leadership and the implications of these on building better leadership in companies.
 We also address the questions: What is leadership?
 What characteristics make a great leader?
 Is one leadership style better than another?
 How do leaders impact company performance?